32blogby Studio Mitsu

 Failure 1: Implementation requests without enough context

 I asked for something vague — "make this work nicely" — and got a flood of code that completely ignored the project's conventions.
-That was my fault for not having a proper CLAUDE.md in place.
+Not having a proper CLAUDE.md in place was the root cause.
 With Copilot, at least a bad completion is only a few lines.

 Failure 2: Code requiring the latest external API specs